How we use information about you

 If factual inaccuracies are found and agreed, these will be corrected.

 - The right to erasure

 This right does not apply in all circumstances, and does not apply to information held for healthcare purposes.
-Service User records are retained according to the requirements of the Records Management Code of Practice for Health & Social Care 2016.
+Service User records are retained according to the requirements of the NHS Records Management Code of Practice 2021.